makersacademy/CV/README.md

 * Business and Developer communication:
   - Excellent skills at bridging the communication gap between business and technical audiences form the years spent as a tester liaising between developers and business users.
 * Question asking:
-  - Not afraid to ask for clarification early on which helps set focus to solve the correct problems.
+  - Not afraid to ask for clarification early on, which ensures focus is set to solve the correct problems.

 #### Problem Solving

-Skills to break down problems into manageable chunks, attention to detail and designing solutions that integrate well.
+Breaking down problems into manageable chunks, attention to detail and designing solutions that integrate well.

 * Define the problem:
   - Define the problem, break it down and look for any potential issues downstream.
-At Zopa created a process flow diagram after talking to the business owner and shared this with the team for feedback.
-This was then used as the wireframe for the actual system.
+An exmaple at Zopa was the creation a process flow diagram for the new debt collection application.
+This served as the delivery road map clearly showing upstream and down stream dependencies for each step which was expanded out and coded for.
 * Innovation:
   -  Looking to improve/refactor code for a genuine benefit.
 Example at Zopa with an opportunity to add needed flexibility of the 'on hold' feature.
 Instead of a solution to pause the Sidekiq queue, the queue time was made adjustable.
 This gave the users added flexibility for individual cases and also allowed them to simulate a full work flow in UAT.
 * Planning and Design: